george24601/notes/java/misc.md

 ArrayList: DEAULT_CAPCITY=10, will copy with 50% increased capacity.
 Part of the reason init size is recommended to be set

 why no enum type as API return type?
 If the callee extends a new enum type, the caller will have serialization error.
 This is similar to convariant - contravariant rule.
 Enum is a good point as params.
 One can compare this to the robustness principle of communication: "be liberal in what you accept and conservative in what you produce.

-Array.asList() returns an immutable list, underlying is still the array, and has to be a bagged type.
-To convert to mutable type, use ArrayList ctor directly

 Array extends the size by 1.5 times, default size to 10, i.e., will increase size to 10, on the first write.
 Every time resize, a complete copy is required